eyo-chen/gofacto/readme.md

 ### SetTrait
-When initializing the factory, use `WithTrait` method to set the trait functions.
+When initializing the factory, use `WithTrait` method to set the trait functions and the corresponding keys.
 Then use `SetTrait` method to apply the trait functions when building the struct.
 ```go
 func setFemale(c *Customer) {
   c.Gender = Female